spinofsf/SDC-behavioral-cloning/README.md

 ### Final Model

 The final model architecture is located in the file `behavioural cloning.ipynb` and is shown below.
 It consists of 4 convolution layers followed by 3 FC layers.
 Each convolution layers is followed by a Relu activation layers and a max pooling layer.
-A lamda layer that takes the cropped images and
+The convolution windows are 3x3 and pooling windows are chosen to be 2x2.
+A lamda layer takes the cropped input images and normalizes them before passing them through the conv. layers.

 ```python
     #Keras model